shakesco/shakesco-docs/content/docs/multi-party-computation/mpc_vs_smart.md

 #### Smart Wallets + MPC is better

 Smart wallets provide more functionality than standard EOA wallets, enabling private transactions, recurring payments, and more, aiming to create a Venmo or PayPal alternative on Ethereum.
 There has been debate on whether Ethereum should adopt smart wallets or MPC wallets, but these technologies are not mutually exclusive.
-As seen on Shakespay, they can be complementary.
-Shakespay uses MPC for key management and smart wallets for account management.
+As seen on Shakesco, they can be complementary.
+Shakesco uses MPC for key management and smart wallets for account management.